robocorp/robocorp/README.md

 🔑 Add following header api authorization header to run actions: { "Authorization": "Bearer xxx_xxx" }
 ```

-Adding the Action Server hosted AI Action to your custom GPT is super simple, basically just navigate to “Actions” section of the GPT configuration, add the link to import the actions, and Add Authentication with Authentication method set to “API key” and Auth Type to “Bearer”.
+Adding the Action Server hosted AI Action to your custom GPT is super simple, basically just navigate to “Actions” section of the GPT configuration, add the link to import the actions, and **Add Authentication** with **Authentication method** set to _“API key”_ and **Auth Type** to _“Bearer”_.

 ---